Dear Maria, Count Me In: Legacy

 Since its release, it has been considered a pop-punk classic.

 The song was featured in the first episode of the TV show Stoked, chosen by show-creators Tom McGillis and Jennifer Pertsch.

-In January 2021, the song went viral on TikTok, also appearing on Spotify’s “Viral Hits” playlist.
-The song first gained major traction on the app when a user posted a video of himself listening to the song in the car and declaring: "Mom, it was never a phase, it’s a lifestyle!"
-This started the viral "it’s not a phase" trend, which saw users quote the line while listening to "Dear Maria, Count Me In" to emphasize their continued appreciation for the pop punk and emo pop of the 2000s.
+In January 2021, the song went viral on TikTok, also appearing on Spotify's "Viral Hits" playlist.
+The song first gained major traction on the app when a user posted a video of himself listening to the song in the car and declaring: "Mom, it was never a phase, it's a lifestyle!".
+This started the viral "it's not a phase" trend, which saw users quote the line while listening to "Dear Maria, Count Me In" to emphasize their continued appreciation for the pop punk and emo pop of the 2000s.
 The song gained further notice when users began to argue that it sounded similar to the songs often used in the title sequences of popular anime.

-This song also appeared in Guitar Hero 5 DLC and Rock Band 4 DLC.
+This song also appeared in Guitar Hero 5 and Rock Band 4 as downloadable content.

-Superman director James Gunn has stated that it is one of Superman’s favorite songs.
+Superman director James Gunn has stated that it is one of Superman's favorite songs.